What is Pupil Premium?

 The Education Endowment Foundation produced a teaching and learning toolkit to help teachers and schools effectively use the pupil premium to support disadvantaged pupils.
 Its families of schools database helps teaches learn about effective practice from similar schools.
 It has also produced an evaluation tool to help schools measure the impact of the approaches they are using.

-Woodlands Academy receives approximately £30 -36,000 per year.
+Woodlands Academy receives approximately £30 - £36,000 per year.
 This funding is allocated to support the 44% of pupils who receive ‘Free School Meals’ and 17% who are ‘Looked After Children’.
-At The Woodlands Academy we use our Pupil Premium in many different ways.
+At Woodlands Academy we use our Pupil Premium in many different ways, such as:

-Purchasing the resources, the training and employment of suitably qualified and experienced staff to enable the provision of bespoke Literacy and Numeracy Interventions.
+- Purchasing resources, training, and employment of suitably qualified and experienced staff to enable the provision of bespoke Literacy and Numeracy Interventions.

 What are our plans for the future?

 At Woodlands Academy we value feedback from parents as we work in partnership to enable all members of our community to succeed.
-As such we are delighted to tell you that in the coming year we will be extending our use of Pupil Premium to include among others:
+As such we are delighted to tell you that we will be extending our use of Pupil Premium to include among others:

 How did we use our Pupil Premium funding during the 2017-2018 school year?

-At Woodlands Academy our Pupil Premium for 2017-2018 was £38,236 and was used to support our students in many different ways.
+At Woodlands Academy our Pupil Premium for 2017-2018 was £38,236 and was used to support our students in the following ways:

-It enabled us to extend our provision of bespoke, targeted intervention programmes where the development of key skills in the Literacy and Numeracy are central.
-In order to facilitate this extension of provision we used £30.201 to pay the salaries of staff. £1,000 was spent in training of staff to ensure that provision was well informed and up to-date with current practice and to add literacy resources.
+- It enabled us to extend our provision of bespoke, targeted intervention programmes where the development of key skills in the Literacy and Numeracy are central.
+In order to facilitate this extension of provision we used £30,201 to pay the salaries of staff. £1,000 was spent on the training of staff to ensure that provision was well informed and up to-date with current practice and to add literacy resources.